Drones, thermal scanners scour China Eastern crash site

 Four days after flight MU5735 ploughed into rugged terrain near Wuzhou in southern China, officials are still yet to declare all of the 123 passengers and nine crew dead.

-The velocity of the crash cut deep wounds into the muddy ground and scattered plane parts and passenger belongings across a vast area, dashing hopes of finding survivors in what will almost certainly be China's worst air crash in three decades.
+More human remains have been found, officials confirmed on Thursday, but the velocity of a crash which punched a crater into the muddy ground and scattered plane parts and passenger belongings across a wide area, has complicated recovery work.

+"The depth (of the crater) extends down from the surface to about 20 metres," Zhu Tao of China's aviation authority told reporters.

+"Most of the aircraft wreckage is concentrated in a core area within a radius of about 30 metres from the main impact point."

 Wiping tears from her eyes, her arms supported by two men, a distraught relative arrived at the entrance point to the crash area on Thursday morning, according to an AFP reporter.

-Under pouring rain, she joined scores of firefighters, paramilitary police and reporters to trudge across the rough terrain to where eviscerated chunks of jet have been found.
+Under pouring rain, she joined scores of firefighters, paramilitary police and reporters to trudge across the rough terrain to where eviscerated chunks of jet have been found -- the result of the plane's as-yet-unexplained nosedive to the ground.

+Hundreds of relatives of victims have arrived in the southern Chinese city, awaiting confirmation of their worst fears.

-Officials late Wednesday said human remains have been found, but on the ground searchers have not ruled out finding survivors trapped on the densely forested, mud-slicked slopes.
+Despite the odds, searchers on Thursday were yet to rule out finding people trapped on the densely forested, mud-slicked slopes.

 "We are using thermal imagers and life detectors to search the surface... we also use manual searches and aerial drones."